Chapter 41:

 “Isn’t this place cool?”
 I asked them.

-“Yeah, it’s fine,” Rionriv said as she gripped her bottomless bag tightly.
+“Yeah, it’s fine,” Rionriv replied as she gripped her bottomless bag tightly.
 “Hold onto your possessions.
 Thieves in this part of the city are usually pretty bad.
 Why would they set up a Magosdrome here?”

 “Have you been here before?”

-“Hmm, why don’t we just hail a ferry to the North-East Shipmasters Ward?
-That would probably be the safest route.”
+“Hmm, why don’t we just hail a ferry to the North-East Shipmasters Ward?"
+I mused, looking around for a passing dinghy.
+"That would probably be the safest route.”

 “Probably,” Rionriv agreed as she raised a hand and waved to a small passing gondola.
 “Hey, looking for passage!”

+Steering itself to us, the small boat stopped and allowed us on.
 Loading in quickly, I watched as Rionriv paid the gondolier a single gold coin before asking him to drop us off in the northeast.
 He nodded with a smile, quickly pocketing the overpaid fare without question and moving out.

 The efficiency of the hundreds of ships coming and going every day was only accomplished thanks to the Ter’aquit Master Lighthouse.
 The grand tower, over three hundred feet in height, functioned as the city’s vessel traffic system, where local maritime Magilancers directed the flow of ships.